 Harvey Humphries, a fixture in the Georgia program for more than three decades, was promoted to Senior Associate Head Coach in 2012.

-Humphries is entering his 33rd year on the Georgia staff and his 39th year as a member of the program (including four years as a letterman and two years as a graduate assistant).
+Humphries just completed his 33rd year on the Georgia staff and his 39th year as a member of the program (including four years as a letterman and two years as a graduate assistant).

 Humphries is involved in all facets of the Georgia program, including concentration with the distance swimmers and heavy involvement in recruiting.
 Humphries was a nominee for the 2002 AFLAC National Assistant Coach of the Year Award.